Home

 Alton Bay

-Many times we take a family boating escapade down to Alton Bay.
+Many times we take a family boating escapade down to Alton Bay, New Hampshire.
 There are restaurants and ice cream places to stop at.

 There's a small bandstand in the park where summer concerts are held.